SilvRHat/Multi_verse-DeliveryService/README.md

 My project uses the OpenGL 3+ Syntax/ Core Profile - in which many of the OpenGL 2.0 concepts we've learned in class have been deprecated.
 I though to provide some insight and reasoning on why I pursued this path, because it did take a lot of time for the setup of basic elements.
  - Did I really need OpenGL 4.0 for my project?
 No. OpenGL 2.0/ Fixed pipeline is incredibly versatile on its own and I have no doubt that I would have been able to accomplish a lot without OpenGL 3+.
  - So why?
 Well, I really I wanted to get into the low level pieces and get a deep understanding of many graphics concepts beyond whats taught in class.
 And I did!
 I learned how I should use VAOs/ VBOS, how they differ, the internal mechanics of shaders, how to use transformation matrices for everything, and a lot more.
- - What I gained?
-Pipeline Control (which I greatly plan on using).
-Building a customized pipeline - I was able to utilize VAO/VBOs to save computation cost.
-Current shader concepts including geometrey shaders (which I plan on using).
-And a STRONG/ versatile codebase, objects are often built once and rendered/drawn when needed on a per-part basis.
+ - [UPDATED] What I gained?
+I especially plan on utilizing the instancing versions for drawing objects so as to reduce CPU/GPU communication bottlenecks.
+And I plan on using geometry shaders for various effects on character and on environment such as rendering lines to showcase wind.
+Many of my objects are built with the same shader and VBO, thus instancing is very suitable for larger development.